mayur1101/mayur-vitadbda/LAMBDA FUNCTION.md

 * It is a serverless means you dont own server with 0 maintainence,scalability.
-* For eg:-If we write the program in java or python and if we store that program or website in EC2 then to run the code we have to start instance we have to pay for it but LAMBDA funtion allows u to store code and it charge you for storage.
+* For eg:-If we write the program in java or python and if we store that program or website in EC2 then to run the code we have to start instance we have to pay for it but LAMBDA funtion allows u to store code and it will not charge you for storage.
 * The code store in LAMBDA is charged when we run the code otherwise there will be no charge to store the code.
 *The charge is on CPU,RAM*TIME of running code.
 <img src="images/lambda.png">